Jalan Gajah Mada and Jalan Hayam Wuruk: Post-independence of Indonesia

 Following the nationalization of names in Indonesia, Molenvliet West became Jalan Gajah Mada, while Molenvliet Oost was renamed Jalan Hayam Wuruk.
 Both were named after Majapahit rulers.

 Jalan Gajah Mada and Jalan Hayam Wuruk were the sites of many festivals, such as the anniversary of Jakarta or the Independence Declaration festivities.
 Chinese celebrations were held on a boat over the Molenvliet up until the 1970s.

 In the 1980s, Jakarta experienced an economic boom period with the increase in private investment.
 Despite the boom in the economy, the environment of Jakarta became increasingly neglected.
 In the Molenvliet Canal, the water frequently sediments and garbage accumulate.
 With the shift of the financial economy toward Jalan Jenderal Sudirman, Kota was abandoned and businesses along Jalan Hayam Wuruk and Jalan Gajah Mada suffered.

-In 2004, the first line of the TransJakarta busway, corridor 1, was inaugurated.
+In 2004, the first line of the Transjakarta busway, corridor 1, was inaugurated.
 The corridor passes through Jalan Gajah Mada and Jalan Hayam Wuruk.
-The structure for the TransJakarta's Harmoni interchange is built over the Molenvliet, obstructing the view of the canal with a not very pleasing structure.
+The structure for Transjakarta's Harmoni interchange is built over the Molenvliet obstructing the view of the canal.